 UnigineEditor automatically re-compiles your C# components as you make code modifications, save them and get back to the Editor.
 You will see a green notification on successful compilation, while the red one signalizes that errors were found.
 Clicking the red message displays the details in the Console.

 You can inspect the source code of your C# components while your application is running regardless of whether the application is launched via the Play button right in the UnigineEditor, or built and launched from an IDE.

 See the Debugging C# Components article for details.

 To create a debug or release build of your C# application, use the File -> Create Build option available in UnigineEditor.

-See the article Building a Project for more details.
+See the Building a Project article for details.

 As an example, you can use components to implement logic of enemies chasing the player in your game: regardless of their size, shape, speed, all of them will check player's position, and try to find a path to move closer to it as fast as they can.
 The code will be basically the same, it'll just use different parameters (speed, mesh, or sounds maybe), so you can put all these parameters to a component (to be able to change them at any time) and the code to the corresponding component class (e.g. place enemies in the world in the Init() and chase the player in the Update() method).

 Then you should simply assign the component to all enemy objects and set up parameters (define meshes, sounds, etc.).
 The Component System will do the rest: execute your code at the corresponding stages of the Engine's main loop for all enemy objects using their specific parameters.
 Should you decide to modify your code later, you can do that in a single source — component class.

 Integration with the Microprofile tool, enables you to monitor overall performance of the Component System, as well as to add profiling information for your custom components.